whiprandolph/bestseller/Part 2 - Why Are We So Lost/08 - Why Don't More People Stand Together.md

 Just as the vast majority of activists in the astroturf Russian labor unions legitimately wanted change, countless honest, well-meaning activists have supported Black Lives Matter.
 But sadly, the most influential people -- the funders and their choice of organizations and leaders they fund -- have found ways to direct that activist energy to effectively seek only moderate change and avert deep change.**

 After 10 years, what was there to show?
 Many wealthy and powerful people implemented superficial changes that might feel rewarding and give appearance that Black Lives Matter was making progress, but which do not end the oppression of black people.
 The government announced a new federal holiday called Juneteenth in honor of the end of chattel slavery.
 Companies like Zoom and Google allow people to choose their skin color in their profiles.
-Some large news companies and publishers capitalize the letter "b" when writing about "black people."[xxx-ap capitalize black]**
+Some large news companies and publishers "take a stand" against racism by capitalizing the letter "b" when writing about black people.[xxx-ap capitalize black]**

 Many companies include some variation of "diversity, equity, and inclusion" projects geared towards helping employees get along and work productively together.
 Corporate officers that claim to oppose racism commonly discuss microaggressions that hurt an individual's feelings but do not address the massive macroaggressions which generate systems of prison slavery.[xxx-shrm microaggressions corporation]**